CaftBotti/manim_pi_creatures/README.md

 # Manim PiCreature

-All pi creatures appear in 3b1b video
+All pi creatures that appear in 3b1b video

 This repository is used for manim cairo-backend.
 We're trying making different versions like manimgl and manimce.

+This repository includes all pi creatures that appear in 3b1b's videos, and some pi creatures made by myself that don't appear in 3b1b's videos.
+You can also upload your own pi creatures by pulling requests.
+ALL parts of the repository are public, and you can use them anywhere you want.
+However, we just put them here for reference only, do not use them for commercial purposes!

 ## Usage

 **PiCreatures_happy.svg and so on**:

 These are different emotions of pi creatures.
 They are from https://www.3blue1brown.com/images/pi-creatures/happy.svg and so on.

 You need to put them in the `assets\PiCreature` folder.

-We just put them in the repository for reference only, do not use them for commercial purposes!

 **pi_creature.py**:

 This python file is from cairo-backend, but we changed it a little (line 53 ~ 56) to see all the pi creatures.
 Use the modified file instead of the original one to see cute pi.

 ## Effect